11th Biannual Utah Crime, Justice, and Equity Student Conference – December 13, 2025 – 9am to 5pm

 Conferences Chairs:

-Stephanie Hoffman, Anthony J. Nocella II, and David Robles
+Stephanie Hoffman, Anthony J. Nocella II, David Robles

 Rooms: